rahulshrivastava17/node-react-poc/README.md

 To Setup app follow the following steps:
 1. git clone https://github.com/rahulshrivastava17/node-react-poc.git
 2. To install nodejs dependencies:
-    -Get inside "node-react-poc" then run "npm install"
+    -Get inside "node-react-poc" then run "npm install".
-3. To install ReactJs dependencies
+3. To install ReactJs dependencies.
-    -Get inside "node-react-poc/client" folder then run "npm install"
+    -Get inside "node-react-poc/client" folder then run "npm install".
 4. Setup Database
     - Using Mongodb cloud
         - Signup and Login in https://account.mongodb.com/account/login?signedOut=true
         - Setup database on mongoDB cloud by following Docs: https://docs.atlas.mongodb.com/tutorial/create-atlas-account/
         - Change "mongoURI" in default.json file.
-           - To Copy mongo URI from Mongodb Cloud follow the following steps
+           - To Copy mongo URI from Mongodb Cloud follow the following steps:

-              - Click on connect then popup will be displayed
+              - Click on connect then popup will be displayed.
-              - Then click on second option "Connect your application"
+              - Then click on second option "Connect your application".
               - Copy code ex: mongodb+srv://rahul123:<password>@devconnector.buerg.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
               - Replace "password" and "myFirstDatabase" in copied URL which you have created using "Database access" option in side menu section.